 - 3% foreign transaction fee

-- Redeem rewards points for travel, cash back, gift cards, and Amazon.com credit
+- Redeem rewards points for travel, cash back, gift cards

 - Travel and purchase protection

 After these five parallels, these two Ink credit cards begin to take a different path.
-The comparison ultimately comes down to which purchase rewards complements your spending more.
+The comparison ultimately comes down to which purchase rewards complement your spending more.

 Chase Ink Unlimited

-The Ink Unlimited offers a flat-rate 1.5% back on every dollar spent regardless of purchase category.
-You will like this card if you want simplicity or you don’t benefit from the Ink Cash bonus categories.
+The Ink Business Unlimited® Credit Card offers a flat-rate 1.5% back on every dollar spent regardless of the purchase category.
+You will like this card if you want simplicity or if you don’t benefit from the Ink Business Cash® Credit Card bonus categories.
 You will earn more with the 1.5% bonus, even if you rarely spend at office supply stores, restaurants, and gas stations.

 If you prefer analogies, the Ink Unlimited is the “tortoise” while the Ink Cash is the “hare” because of its tiered purchase rewards.

-The Ink Cash lets you earn up to 5% and 2% cash back each account anniversary year on select purchase categories.
+The Ink Business Cash® Credit Card lets you earn up to 5% and 2% cash back each account anniversary year on select purchase categories.
 You will earn the bonus on the first $25,000 in annual spending for each bonus level.
 All non-bonus purchases and any bonus category purchases in excess of the $25,000 spending limit will earn an unlimited 1% back.

 Get Up To 5% Back on Each Purchase